Nyzl/cj-data/README.md

 `all_ga` this is used with `ga_data.py` to get GA data for a specific profile

+The contents of folders `creds` and `store` will not be committed to git or included in the Docker image.
+The intention is that `creds` can be used to locally store credential files and `store` can be used as a local store for data files.

 ### Deployment to Google Cloud Run